 - School diploma, technical degree, medical license or other

 - Health insurance certificate

 - Deed to property

-You must self-certify your type of vehicle operation with the Oklahoma DPS by January 2014.
+You must self-certify your type of vehicle operation with the Oklahoma DPS.
 This means you must self-certify one of the following driving categories:

 - Non-Excepted Interstate

 If you choose Non-Excepted Interstate, you must, in addition to a completed self-certification application, provide the DPS with a federal medical certificate.

 Check out Oklahoma's FAQ page for more information.True or False

 Doctors don’t work with the same urgency to save your life if they know you’re an organ donor.